Webinar

 Guest Speaker

-Dr. Saori N. Katada is the Louis G. Lancaster Chair of International Relations at the University of California, Santa Barbara (starting July 2026).
-Previously, she was at the University of Southern California, where she was the Director of the Center for International Studies and Professor of International Relations.
-She recently served as the vice president of the International Studies Association and on the editorial team of Review of International Political Economy.
-She is the co-author of an Oxford University Press book, Japan’s Grand Strategy: Liminal Power in an Uncertain World (forthcoming, February 2026).
-Her single-authored book Japan's New Regional Reality: Geoeconomic Strategy in the Asia-Pacific was published by Columbia University Press in 2020, and its Japanese version was published by Nikkei Press in 2022.
-She received the Masayoshi Ohira Memorial Book Award for her other book Banking on Stability: Japan and the Cross-Pacific Dynamics of International Financial Crisis Management (University of Michigan Press, 2001).
+Saori N. Katada is Professor of International Relations and the Director of the Center for International Studies at the University of Southern California.
+She served as the vice president of the International Studies Association and on the editorial team of Review of International Political Economy.
+Her single-authored book, Japan's New Regional Reality: Geoeconomic Strategy in the Asia-Pacific, was published by Columbia University Press in 2020, and her co-authored book, Japan’s Grand Strategy: Liminal Power in an Uncertain World, with Kei Koga, is forthcoming from Oxford University Press in March 2026.
+Her other single-authored book Banking on Stability: Japan and the Cross-Pacific Dynamics of International Financial Crisis Management (University of Michigan Press, 2001) received the Masayoshi Ohira Memorial Book Award.
 Her research covers geoeconomics, international political economy of trade and finance, monetary policy, and Japanese foreign policy.
 Her Ph.D. is from the University of North Carolina at Chapel Hill, and her B.A. is from Hitotsubashi University (Tokyo).
+In her eleven books in English and three in Japanese, as well as in 100+ journal articles and chapters in both languages, her work covers geoeconomics, international political economy of trade and finance, monetary policy, and Japanese foreign policy in the Indo-Pacific.
+Katada is a research fellow at the National Bureau of Asian Research and the Japan Institute of International Affairs, and she has received prestigious awards and grants, including the Center for Global Partnerships, Intellectual Exchange Grant, and the National Endowment for the Humanities Fellowship.

 To register for this webinar, visit the Zoom Registration Page.